JAlcocerT/JAlcocerT/content/blog/concepts-analytics.md

 ## BI Tools and DBs

+These tools work to bring proper data to Gold layer, where we tend to have reporting and BI tools:

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/setup-bi-tools-docker/" title="The BI Tools" image="/blog_img/iot/grafana-datasources.png" subtitle="Dashboards For DAs and IoT Projects" >}}